MeshFEM/Inflatables/README.md

 [libigl](https://github.com/libigl/libigl),

-Finally, it includes a version of Keenan Crane's [stripe patterns code](https://www.cs.cmu.edu/~kmcrane/Projects/StripePatterns/) modified to generate fusing curve patterns and fixing a few issues with boundary handling.
+Finally, it includes a version of Keenan Crane's [stripe patterns code](https://www.cs.cmu.edu/~kmcrane/Projects/StripePatterns/) modified to generate fusing curve patterns and fix a few issues with boundary handling.

 ### macOS
 You can install all the mandatory dependencies on macOS with [MacPorts](https://www.macports.org).